ygfalcon/Solsniper-zero/README.md

 An [`.env.example`](.env.example) file documents common variables and provides sample values to copy or adapt.

+See [docs/environment.md](docs/environment.md) for a complete list of environment variables, their default values and purposes.

 When `config.toml` defines a value that is missing from the environment, `configure_environment` now appends the corresponding `KEY=value` pair to `.env`.
 The file is created automatically if needed and existing content is